Suggested donation: 20-100/$0.25 each; 101-1000/$0.20 each; 1001-5000/$0.15 each.

-Many Christians1 believe the laws of God in the Old Testament are no longer pertinent under the New Covenant.
-Some preachers go so far as to declare that Yah’s2 laws have been abolished and that we are no longer obligated to keep them.
-Why should we not believe the same – especially since the Apostle Paul proclaimed: “…[We] are not under law, but under grace….
-(Romans 6:14) 3 and “…Christ is the end of the law….”
-(Romans 10:4)?
+Many Christians1 believe the moral laws of God in the Old Testament are no longer pertinent under the New Covenant.
+Some preachers go so far as to declare that Yah's2 laws have been abolished and that we are no longer obligated to keep them.
+After all, the Apostle Paul proclaimed, "...[We] are not under law, but under grace...."
+(Romans 6:14)3 and "...Christ is the end of the law...."
+(Romans 10:4).

-At least twenty-seven additional New Testament Scriptures contain essentially the same declaration.
-With so much scriptural evidence testifying against the perpetuity of Yahweh’s laws, how could anyone fail to come to the same conclusion?
+At least twenty-seven additional New Testament Scriptures contain similar declarations.
+With so much scriptural evidence testifying against the perpetuity of Yahweh's laws, how could anyone fail to come to the same conclusion?
 Why would anyone debate otherwise?

 First Appearances Can Deceive

-The initial evidence appears to support the dissolution of Yahweh’s laws under the New Covenant.
-However, this evidence only offers one side of the story.
-Psalm 119:160 (NASB) instructs us that the sum of Yahweh’s Word is truth.
-One cannot fully understand Yahweh’s will on any doctrine until he has examined all Scripture pertaining to that doctrine.
+The initial evidence appears to support the dissolution of Yahweh's laws under the New Covenant.
+However, this evidence provides only one side of the story.
+Psalm 119:160 (NASB) instructs us that the sum of Yahweh's Word is truth.
+You cannot fully understand Yahweh's will on any doctrine until you have examined all Scripture pertaining to that doctrine.

-Most ministers present only the Scriptures that appear to suspend Yahweh’s laws.
-Unfortunately, these ministers, who should be the champions and defenders of His laws, remain silent about the greater number of passages that uphold Yahweh’s laws under the New Covenant.
+Many of today's ministers present only the Scriptures that appear to suspend Yahweh's law.
+Unfortunately, these ministers (who should be champions and defenders of His law) remain silent about the greater number of passages that uphold God's moral laws under the New Covenant.
 These Scriptures include:

 Circumcision is nothing, and uncircumcision is nothing, but the keeping of the commandments of God.
 (1 Corinthians 7:19)

-Thirty-five additional New Testament Scriptures testify to the perpetuity of Yahweh’s law under the New Covenant.
+Thirty-five additional New Testament Scriptures testify to the perpetuity of God's triune moral law (His commandments, statutes, and judgments) under the New Covenant.

 Faced With a Dilemma

-Which are we to believe – the twenty-nine New Testament Scriptures that appear to say Yahweh’s laws are not for today, or the thirty-seven New Testament Scriptures that declare Yahweh’s laws are still valid?
-If we begin with the premise that Yahweh’s Word is inspired and does not contradict itself, then all sixty-six passages must be accepted and integrated.
+Which are we to believe—the twenty-nine New Testament Scriptures that appear to say Yahweh's laws are not for today, or the thirty-seven New Testament Scriptures that declare His laws are still valid?
+If we begin with the premise that the Bible is inspired and does not contradict itself, then we must accept and integrate all sixty-six passages.

-Those who promote the idea that Yahweh’s laws are no longer pertinent during the New Covenant often cite the Apostle Paul’s epistle to the Galatians to “support” their position:
+Those who promote the idea that God's law is no longer pertinent under the New Covenant dispensation often cite the Apostle Paul's epistle to the Galatians to "support" their position:

 But before faith came, we were kept under the law, shut up unto the faith which should afterwards be revealed.
 Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.
 But after that faith is come, we are no longer under a schoolmaster.
 (Galatians 3:23-25)

-Antinomian (anti-law) Christians are quick to announce, “See, the law is no longer valid today!”
-However, it must be asked, “Which law?”
-The Greek word nomos, from which the New Testament word “law” is translated, has a variety of New Testament applications:
+Antinomian (anti-law) Christians are quick to announce, "See, the law is no longer valid today!"
+However, we have to ask, "Which law?"
+The Greek word nomos, from which the New Testament word "law" is translated, has a variety of New Testament applications:

-- The entire Old Testament, including the Psalms, Proverbs, and the Prophets.
+3. The entire Old Testament, including the Psalms, Proverbs, and the Prophets

-- The first five books of the Old Testament, known as the Pentateuch.
+4. The first five books of the Old Testament (the Pentateuch)

-- The Mosaic Covenant, including its sacrificial and ceremonial laws.
+5. The Mosaic Covenant, including its sacrificial and ceremonial laws

-- The moral laws of Yahweh as contained in His commandments, statutes, and judgments.
+6. The moral laws of Yahweh, as found in His commandments, statutes, and judgments

-Christians who teach Yahweh’s laws are no longer relevant usually choose some combination of 5 and 6.
+Christians who teach Yahweh's law is no longer relevant usually choose some combination of 5 and 6.
 Seldom do they consider the other options because, in most instances, no one has taught them other options exist.

 The Correct Choice

-Do Galatians 3 and the twenty-nine other New Testament Scriptures teach that Yahweh’s commandments, statutes, and judgments have been abolished?
-In Galatians 3:16-17, Paul identified the law that was annulled as the law that was added four hundred and thirty years after the promises were given to Abraham.
-This means only what was added at Mt.
+Do Galatians 3 and the twenty-nine other New Testament Scriptures teach that Yahweh's commandments, statutes, and judgments have been abolished?
+In Galatians 3:16-17, Paul identified the law that was annulled as the law that was added 430 years after the promises were given to Abraham.
+This means that only what was added at Mt.
 Sinai was abolished under the New Covenant.
-Any law in existence prior to the Mosaic Covenant cannot be the law Yeshua repealed.
+Any law in existence prior to the Mosaic Covenant cannot be the law Jesus repealed.

 Prior Existence of Yah’s Laws

-Evidence for the existence of Yahweh’s laws before Mt.
+Evidence of the existence of Yahweh's laws before Mt.
 Sinai can be found in several locations.
-For example, Abraham kept the same laws later codified by Moses:
+For example, over 500 years prior to Moses, Abraham kept the same triune moral law later codified by Moses:

 …Abraham obeyed my voice, and kept my charge, my commandments, my statutes, and my laws.
 (Genesis 26:5)

-The book of Jasher5 verifies and expounds upon Abraham’s law observance:
+The book of Jasher5 verifies Abraham's observance of the law:

 …Abram served the Lord his God all the days of his life, and he walked in His ways and followed His law.
 (Jasher 12:42)

-…He [Yahweh] said unto me [Abraham], to thy seed I will give all the lands, and they shall inherit them when they keep my commandments, statutes and my judgments that I have commanded thee, and which I shall command them.
+...He [Yahweh] said unto me [Abraham], to thy seed I will give all the lands, and they shall inherit them when they keep my commandments, statutes and my judgments that I have commanded thee [Isaac], and which I shall command them.
 (Jasher 26:24)

-The structuring of Yahweh’s moral law into three integral components – commandments, statutes, and judgments – is the same structure Moses later codified in the Pentateuch:
+This structuring of Yahweh's moral law into three integral components—commandments, statutes, and judgments—is the same structure Moses later codified in the Pentateuch:

 Now these are the commandments, the statutes, and the judgments, which YHWH6 your God commanded to teach you….
 (Deuteronomy 6:1)

 No written testimony of the commandments, statutes, and judgments exists in its entirety before Mt.
 Sinai, but they were nonetheless in existence.
-After all, they reflect Yahweh’s nature and never-changing morality.
+After all, they reflect Yahweh's nature and never-changing morality, as implicit in His everlasting righteousness (Psalm 119:142).
 They were verbally imparted from generation to generation, from Adam to Seth to Noah to Shem and on to their progeny.

 The Apostle John defines sin as a transgression of Yahweh’s law: